atsushieno/aap-core/README.md

 We are still unsure if this really helps performance (especially how to deal with circular buffers nicely).
 Things might change.

+A related annoyance is that when targeting API Level 29 direct access to `/dev/ashmem` is prohibited and use of `ASharedMemory` API is required, meaning that it's going to be Android-only codebase.
+Making it common to desktop require code abstraction for ashmem access, which sounds absurd.

 ## AAP package bundle